 Set up in November 2017 by a group of the school’s governors, KIT’s mission is to broaden the horizons of the 1,200 pupils of Kensington Aldridge Academy (KAA).
 We aim to provide our pupils with opportunities which equal the best that can be found anywhere in the country, through the delivery of an ambitious programme of performing & creative arts, life-skills and sports enrichments.

-Over the Summer holidays, donations to the Trust funded a series of day camps providing opportunities for our students to reconnect with their teachers and peers, participate in sports, arts, well-being and academic activities.
+Over the Summer holidays, donations to the Trust funded a series of day camps providing opportunities for our students to reconnect with their teachers and peers, and participate in sports, arts, well-being and academic activities.

 The Evening Standard reported on our students’ excitement at returning to school.